openfoodfacts/openfoodfacts-infrastructure/docs/sanoid.md

 Don't forget to create a sane retention policy (with `autosnap=no`) in sanoid on $BACKUP_SERVER to remove old data.

 **Note:** because of the 6h timeout, if you have big datasets, you may want to do the first synchronization before enabling the service.

+**Important:** try to have a good hierarchy of datasets, and separate what's from the server and what's from other servers.
+Normally we put other servers backups in a off-backups dataset.
+It's important not to mix it with backups dataset which is for the server itself.